 Read past agendas and agenda packets from 2012-2017 for the City Council and Boards and Commissions.

 The most recent agendas, September 2017 through the current month for the City Council and Boards and Commission, can be found in the Meetings section of the site.
 If you cannot find something in particular, please contact the City Clerk.

-There are five City Boards and Commissions: Community Activities & Cultural, Forest and Beach, Planning Commission, Historic Resources Board, and the Harrison Memorial Library Board of Trustees, which advise and assist the City Council in dealing with specific projects, policies, and issues.
+There are six City Boards and Commissions: Community Activities & Cultural, Forest and Beach, Planning Commission, Historic Resources Board, the Harrison Memorial Library Board of Trustees and the Board of Appeals, which advise and assist the City Council in dealing with specific projects, policies, and issues.
 Terms for the City’s Boards and Commissions expire September 30 of each year.
 To serve on a Board or Commission, you must reside either within the City limits or within its sphere of influence.

 The Mayor and four Councilmembers represent the residents of Carmel-by-the-Sea, review public policy, and adopt policies responsive to the community.
 The City Council meets the first Monday and Tuesday of each month at 4:30 p.m. in the Council Chamber of Carmel City Hall located on the east side of Monte Verde Street between Ocean and 7th Avenues.

 Each week City Administrator Chip Rerig sends out a Friday Letter to the community of Carmel-by-the-Sea with updates on City efforts to preserve, protect and defend the natural beauty, resources, and character of the village.

 Meetings are held in the Council Chamber located on Monte Verde Street between Ocean and Seventh Avenues according to the schedule below, unless otherwise noticed.
 All City meetings are open to the public, streamed live, and archived here.
 Agenda packets for each City meeting will be published and made available here for public review prior to each meeting.